vpht1/hband/README_en.md

 We will only collect and process when you use related functions or services "2.
 What information will we collect or process?
 "Relevant information mentioned in.
 E.g:

--**When creating** **H Band** **Account**, you will provide some basic personal information.
+-**When create H Band Account**, you will provide some basic personal information.
 Your H Band account is a core component of products and services so that you can access and control your personal data.
--**When you use our app,** some personal data will be registered in your H Band account.
+-**When you use our app**, some personal data will be registered in your H Band account.
 This is the case when you set alarms, share information, measure steps, fill in fields in apps, and install and synchronize products and apps.
 All personal data we collect when you use the app will be stored in your H Band account.
 -**When you use our products and services**, we will collect your personal data to help you monitor your health.
 Each product needs to collect and process specific personal data.
 In our **Help Center**, you can consult the user guide for each product, which contains all the information specific to the personal data processed by each product, especially how it is configured.
 -**When you contact our customer support team**, our team can temporarily obtain some personal data of your H Band account until the problem is solved.